fmbot-discord/docs/docs/commands/albums.md

 ### .cover (`.co`)

-Shows the cover for the album you're currently listening to or searching for.
+Shows the cover for current album or the one you're searching for.

 !!! note "Examples"
     `.co`